veracity/veracity-documentation/sections/marketplace/sellingyourproduct/paidservices.md

 There are two main ways to display your pricing: “Side-by-side” and “One-column”.
 Inside these two display types, you can also offer extensions and trials, or structure your offer in a more flexible way (like adding a pricing plan selector).
 Read the following paragraphs to get a better overview of the display possibilities.

 ## One-column pricing plan
 With this visualization, pricing plans are displayed below each other in one column.
-As customers need to scroll to get a full overview, we suggest this visualization if you need to show not more than 3/4 variants of pricing pans.
+As customers need to scroll to get a full overview, Veracity suggests this visualization if you need to show not more than 3/4 variants of pricing pans.
 Note that the last variant can end up at the end of the page, having less visibility compared to the ones above.

 In specific, the variant name (1) and description (2) are shown at the top blue area, while the plans (3) and different prices are shown in the rows below.